In a nutshell

 I’ve been sniffing, sipping, spitting, eating and drinking for a living since the 1980s, and I love it.
 I sometimes make out that standing around in a freezing cold cellar tasting tooth-scarringly tannic red wines, or blind-tasting 100+ wines a day, is hard work.
 Well, it is.
 A little.
 Sometimes.
 But an undiluted diet of the world’s finest wines drunk with Michelin-starred meals would be dull.
 And indigestible.

 How I got here

-Some personal stuff: I live in London, but escape to a treasured spot in remote, rural southwest France whenever I can.
+Some personal stuff: I live in Kent, but escape to a treasured spot in remote, rural southwest France whenever I can.
 I love Italian cities out of season.
 I find a new desert-island wine at least once a month and can never bear to discard any.
 Mine will be a huge island.